gmelodie/gmelodie.github.io/content/posts/total-madness-1-async-await.md

 ## Poll
 Remember that in our original tooth brushing implementation we had to `return` every time we wanted to tell the executor "I'm done doing *a little work*"?
 Well, `poll`ing is a better way to do exactly that.
-The idea is simple.
-On the executor side, we `poll` Futures.
-On the Future side, we return with one of two possible answers:
+The idea is simple:
+- On the executor side we `poll` Futures;
+- On the Future side we return one of two possible answers:
     1. `Poll::Pending`: "I did some work but there's still more"
     2. `Poll::Ready(T)`: "I did some work (or not) and I'm all done!
 Here's the output `T`"

 `Poll` is an enum (not to be mistaken with the function `poll` that returns a variable of the type `enum Poll`).
-An enum is basically a struct that represent different options, in this case either `Ready` or `Pending`.
+An enum is basically a struct that represents different options, in this case either `Ready` or `Pending`.
 For reference, here's the source code for the `Poll` enum:
 ```rust
 pub enum Poll<T> {
     Ready(T),